1siddharth/fdac/README.md

-Our approach doesn't introduce any kernel level support, nor any concept of a capability mode restricting the process to a capability based sandbox (unlike prior art like Capsicum), but merely showcases how userspace can use file descriptors and other kernel primitives to build such a security model in userspace.
+Our approach doesn't introduce any kernel level support, nor any concept of a capability mode restricting the process to a capability based sandbox (unlike prior art like Capsicum), but merely showcases how one can use file descriptors and other kernel primitives to build such a security model in userspace.
 Hence, it coexists with the conventional ambient authority system in Linux, and can also coexist with capability models like Capsicum if ever added to Linux in the future.
 It would possible to emulate a capability mode using seccomp, however.
 [Include later]

-This also allows userspace to build APIs (e.g. over D-Bus, JSON over Unix Domain sockets, etc.) around the notion of a concrete handle type already supported by the kernel system call APIs, a pattern which is gaining more and more prevalance in the recent years.
+This also allows userspace to build APIs (e.g. over D-Bus, JSON over Unix Domain sockets, etc.) around the notion of a concrete handle type already supported by the kernel system call APIs, a pattern which is gaining more and more prevalence in the recent years.
 [Add ref to the new mount API, pidfd, etc.]

 (Contrast with capsicum and composability if such a model is added to the kernel in the future).